 Jesus offers us the righteousness that the law ascribed to by giving a new spirit when we put our faith in Him.
 This is called being born again.
 No longer do we have the spirit or sin nature that we were born with.
 We have Jesus' nature, what we received when we believed in Jesus as our Savior.
 Jesus died to die to sin so that we could also be free of it by association with him.
 Our old nature is gone and we have been freed from it forever ( Romans 6:6-7 ).

 Therefore, since we have died to sin, the Law no longer has authority over us either.
 This happened completely legal in ever sense of the word.
 All claims that the Law had on us previously where annulled when we died with Christ.
 Since we were also raised with him we now belong to another. ( Romans 6:11 ).
 Today may you marvel at how complete and legal your redemption was, then stick around in the next couple of weeks to find out how this association with Jesus and your new nature affects your entire existence.

-For further information about becoming born again, please visit these article:
+For further reading please visit these articles:

-Original article published October 24, 2009.
+Original article published October 27, 2009.